apache/geode/Function-Best-Practices.md

 FunctionException is thrown with cause as FunctionInvocationTargetException,this usually indicates that the node that was executing the function failed mid-process.
 Applications can catch the FunctionInvocationTargetException and choose to re-execute the function.
 It is the function implementation's responsibility to provide any desired idempotent behavior.

-For instance, any generated state as the function is being executed should be stored in GemFire with redundancy.
+For instance, any generated state as the function is being executed should be stored in Geode with redundancy.
 So, when the function fails, the client can re-execute and with a flag that indicates that the function execution is a possible duplicate.
-The function implementation could check this flag, use the partial state stored in GemFire to complete the remainder of the function.
+The function implementation could check this flag, use the partial state stored in Geode to complete the remainder of the function.

 #####Some useful FunctionService statistics

-GemFire captures several statistics on each member to allow monitoring application behavior on data nodes.
+Geode captures several statistics on each member to allow monitoring application behavior on data nodes.

 **functionExecutionsCompleted** :Total number of completed function.execute() calls